MogaMAW/Hospital-Database-Project/README.md

 # Hospital-Database-Project
 This is my database coursework project. <br />
-Most of then files in this repostive
+Most of then files in this repsitory